 Here, Ellisdale Construction, a Leesburg, Va., design-build and general contracting firm, has achieved a first for the District.
 It added five stories to an existing concrete building using cold-formed steel (CFS) framing.

 “The majority of the value-adds are cast in place and structural steel,” says Ward Bell, executive vice president and COO, Ellisdale Construction.
 “You’ve never seen a transfer deck at the fourth floor with five levels of cold-formed steel framing on top of it.
-This has not been done in the District of Columbia.”
+This has not been done in the District of Columbia.” (watch an interview with Ward Bell).

 MAXIMIZING THE FAR